 The power of attorney must be in writing and contain your signature to be effective.
-It may also - but need not be - notarized.
-The document may alternatively be witnessed by two adult witnesses who personally know you.
-However, neither of the witnesses may be any of the following: (a) a provider of health care; (b) an employee of a provider of health care; (c) an operator of a health care facility; (d) an employee of a health care facility; or (e) your attorney-infact.
-Moreover, at least one of the witnesses must be a person who is: (a) not related to you by blood, marriage, or adoption; and (b) to the best of the witnesses' knowledge, not entitled to any part of your estate upon your death.
+Although it is not required, it is recommended that you have this document notarized.
+If the document is not notarized, the alternative is to have your signature witnessed by two competent adult witnesses, aged eighteen (18) or older, who personally know you.
+However, neither of the witnesses may be any of the following: (a) a provider of health care; (b) an employee of a provider of health care; (c) an operator of a health care facility; (d) an employee of a health care facility; or (e) your agent.
+Moreover, at least one of the witnesses must be a person who is: (a) not related to you by blood, marriage or adoption; and (b) to the best of the witnesses' knowledge, not entitled to any part of your estate upon your death.
 The original should be kept in a safe place.
-In the case of a "springing power of attorney" which becomes effective upon your incapacity in the future, the document must also be kept in a place that is accessible to the attorney in fact.
-For example, the attorney in fact may have no way of retrieving the document if it is in your safety deposit box.
+In the case of a springing power of attorney, which becomes effective upon your incapacity in the future, the document must also be kept in a place that is accessible to the agent.
+For example, the attorney-in-fact may have no way of retrieving the document if it is in your safety deposit box.